hjon/WindowTest/README.md

 # WindowTest
 This is a project demonstrating a bug where the wrong point is passed to `hitTest:withEvent:` and `touchesBegan:withEvent:` for a second UIWindow.
+Filed as rdar://20350412.

 ## Steps to Reproduce
 1. Launch the attached example app (on device or in the iOS Simulator)